TomNuttall/aws-containers-demo/infastructure/README.md

 - CloudFormation: Used to deploy infastructure on AWS.
 - GitHub action: deploy.yml runs on change to app folder.
 Builds app image and pushes to ECR

+## VPC Notes

+Consideration given to using a private subnet with S3 gateway endpoints and ECR interface endpoints.
+There is however an additional cost to having the interface endpoints provisioned even when not in use.

+Therefore for this demo running with cheaper costs the VPC uses an Internet gateway for access to other aws services (ECR, S3, CloudFront).

 ## Architecture Diagram

 <img